 Impaction, stress, and dehydration are all possible causes for a bearded dragon’s not pooping.
 While short-term solutions may be as simple as a warm bath, this is an issue that compounds with time.
 Act immediately to address the problem, then root out the cause to prevent it in the future.

 Let’s go over possible reasons that your bearded dragon isn’t pooping, what you can do to fix those issues, how to treat impaction, and when home remedies aren’t enough.
+If you just want to try a quick fix, feed your beardie a little of this (we’ll cover this more in-depth later in the article).
+It works like magic in many cases.

 How Often Bearded Dragons Should Poop